Introduction to Multi-Armed Bandits: How much information to reveal?

 This is a very general result: it holds for arbitrary priors.
-The proof is a simple but subtle martingale argument, deferred to Exercise~\ref{BIC:ex:BG}.
 Under some mild assumptions, the algorithm never tries arm $2$ \emph{when it is in fact the best arm}, leading to $\Omega(T)$ Bayesian regret.

-\begin{corollary} Consider independent priors, and assume that each arm's prior is a distribution with a positive density.
-Then the Bayesian-greedy algorithm suffers Bayesian regret at least $c_\mP\cdot T$, where the constant $c_\mP> 0$ depends only on the prior $\mP$. \end{corollary}

-A more quantitative version, which implies Corollary~\ref{BIC:cor:BG-basic} and does not assume the existence of density, is as follows (also see Exercise~\ref{BIC:ex:BG}).